FourierFlows/FourierFlows.jl/docs/src/aliasing.md

 ```

 In pseudospectral methods, when computing nonlinear terms then aliasing errors come into play.
-These aliasing errors originate from the discrete nature of the grid and, specifically, with
+These aliasing errors originate from the discrete nature of the grid and, specifically, the
-the restriction that a grid discretized with ``n_x`` points can only resolve a total of ``n_x``
+restriction that a grid discretized with ``n_x`` points can only resolve up to ``n_x``
 wavenumbers in Fourier space.

-On a grid with a total of ``n_x`` wavenumbers, both harmonics ``e^{2\pi i k x / L_x}`` and
+Consider a grid with a total of ``n_x`` points.
+Both harmonics ``e^{2\pi i k x / L_x}`` and
 ``e^{2\pi i (k+n_x) x / L_x}``, with ``k`` an integer, are indistinguishable when evaluated
 on the discrete grid-points of this grid.
-When we compute nonlinear terms in physical space,
+When we compute nonlinear terms in physical space
-we may end up with terms that project on higher wavenumbers, beyond those that our grid can
+(products of various fields), we may end up with terms that project on harmonics with wavenumber
-represent.
-In that case, those wavenumbers will be erroneously projected onto some lower
+beyond the maximum wavenumber that can be resolved by our grid.
+In that case, those wavenumbers
-wavenumber mode that fits our domain.
+will be erroneously projected onto some lower wavenumber modes that fit our domain.

 Take, for example, functions ``\cos(4x)`` and ``\cos(6x)`` and let's see how they are represented
-on a grid ``x \in [-π, π)`` with ``n_x = 10``.
+on a grid ``x \in [-π, π)`` with ``n_x = 10`` grid points.

 ```@example 1
 nx, Lx = 10, 2π